50 Mesmerizing Attractions in the Southwest

 14. Catalina State Park

 Catalina State Park, located in the quiet suburb of Oro Valley about 20 minutes north of Tucson, is one of the area’s hidden gems.
-Catalina is one of the best places to hike in Southern Arizona due to the beautiful mountain scenery, abundance of cacti plants, and secluded trails.
+Hands down, Catalina is one of the best places to hike in Southern Arizona due to the beautiful mountain scenery, abundance of cacti plants, and secluded trails.
 It’s rare to see more than a handful of people on any trail here so you can take all the time you want exploring the various desert plants without feeling like there are mounds of people on your back.

 Location: Oro Valley, Arizona